-Pictured to the right in the second photo from the top photo are members from the Middletown and Newburgh Board of Activities at the NACA Conference, March 2016.
+Pictured to the right in the second photo from the top photo are members from the Middletown and Newburgh Board of Activities at group bonding.

 BOA is open to any student currently enrolled in credit courses at SUNY Orange.
 Students may enroll in either the Middletown or Newburgh BOA.

 In the third image from the top to the right, our Newburgh BOA President explains why she joined BOA and how joining BOA can enhance your college experience.

 Meeting are held weekly in the Fireplace Lounge, Shepard Student Center @ 3:00 p.m. on Mondays.
 Come and join us!